Cbd shows some potential in treatment of neurological decline & seizures

 Lewy body dementia (LBD) is characterized by abnormal deposits of alpha-synuclein protein in the brain that attacks acetylcholine, a neurotransmitter.
 Known as Lewy bodies, the deposits interfere with brain chemistry, resulting in impacts on cognition, sleep, motor function, behavior, and mood.

 CBD does not block acetylcholine, LBD’s primary target.
-As an anti-inflammatory agent, CBD can reduce symptoms, such as tremor, rigidity, and slowness of movement.
-CBD also acts to maintain sleep rhythms.
+As an anti-inflammatory agent, CBD may reduce symptoms, such as tremor, rigidity, and slowness of movement.
+CBD may also act to maintain sleep rhythms.

 Parkinson’s is a chronic and progressive disease of the nervous system linked to decreased dopamine production.
 Psychosis, as marked by hallucinations, delirium, and delusions, is sometimes a complication of late-stage Parkinson’s Disease.
 Sleep disruption and poor sleep quality is another common symptom.

-CBD is an effective neuroprotector, antioxidant, and anti-inflammatory.
+CBD may be an effective neuroprotector, antioxidant, and anti-inflammatory.
 Those properties could be beneficial for managing Parkinson’s symptoms.
 However, research into CBD’s role in treating Parkinson’s has not been extensively studied.
-A small 2009 study suggests that CBD has the potential to reduce the severity of psychotic symptoms, while others suggest CBD improves sleep quality.
+A small 2009 study suggests that CBD may have the potential to reduce the severity of psychotic symptoms, while others suggest CBD may improve sleep quality.

 Huntington’s Disease, also known as Huntington’s chorea, is an inherited disorder that kills brain cells.
 Early symptoms can be subtle problems with mood or cognition.
 Abnormal involuntary movement often follows, characterized by brief, abrupt, irregular, and uncontrollable movements.

-Research done in 2016 at the University of Madrid suggests that CBD’s effectiveness as an antioxidant and anti-inflammatory could help in the management of Huntington’s Disease at a safe and well-tolerated high dosage.
+Research done in 2016 at the University of Madrid suggests that CBD’s effectiveness as an antioxidant and anti-inflammatory may help in the management of Huntington’s Disease at a safe and well-tolerated high dosage.

 CBD’s anti-seizure, anti-inflammatory, and neuroprotective properties have been shown to have a potentially beneficial effect on multiple sites within the body’s nervous system.
 Certainly, CBD’s effectiveness in the treatment of epilepsy has demonstrated its potential for neurological disorders, warranting further study of its benefits.